-The Company currently owns an initial 2.82% equity shareholding in Greenland Gas & Oil Plc ("GGO"), a UK based oil and gas exploration company focused solely on Greenland, which in June 2015 was granted oil exploration and exploitation licences over 4,200 km2 located onshore in south-eastern Greenland in a region known as the Jameson Land Basin.
-For further information on GGO, please refer to their website www.ggoplc.com.
+The Company currently owns 2.82% equity shareholding in Greenland Gas & Oil Plc ("GGO"), a UK based oil and gas exploration company focused solely on Greenland, which in June 2015 was granted oil exploration and exploitation licences over 4,200km2 located onshore in south-eastern Greenland in a region known as the Jameson Land Basin.

-Public Trading Platform for the Company's shares
+Public Trading Platform for the Company's shares:

-On 15 March 2016, the Company's ordinary shares commenced trading on the ISDX Growth Market under the ticker DOR and ceased trading on the London AIM market.
+On 15 March 2016, the Company's ordinary shares commenced trading on the ISDX Growth Market (Now called NEX Exchange) under the ticker DOR and ceased trading on the London AIM market.

-The Company's Board had determined that in their view and given the size and stage of development of the Company, that the ISDX Growth Market provides Shareholders with the most appropriate listing platform on which to promote the Company's growth strategy.
+The Company's Board had determined that due to the possible delisting of trading of its shares on the London AIM market, and to keep the Company's shares trading on a regulated platform and given the size and stage of development of the Company, that the London NEX Exchange Growth Market provides shareholders with the most appropriate listing platform on which to promote the Company's growth strategy.